nurturelabs-co/Agentopia/README.md

 - Add superpowers to your AI agent.
 Our SDK empowers AI agents to discover and pay for services, products, and other agents on demand—seamlessly and autonomously.
 - Devs, you can easily:
-  - Add new capabilities to your AI agent 10x faster.
-Discover and pay for services, APIs, data set or infra your AI agent needs.
-100% automated, no credit cards or bank account needed
+  - Add new capabilities to your AI agent 10x faster
+  - Discover and pay for services, APIs, data set or infra your AI agent needs
-  - Sell your products & services to AI agents.
-Build and monetise your own service or remix the existing ones to build new ones and start earning instantly.
-No permissions required.
+  - Pay with USDC automatically, no credit cards or bank account needed
+  - Build your own services to sell to AI agents
+  - Remix existing services into new offerings
+  - Skip lengthy approval processes, no permissions required
+  - Start earning revenue immediately

 ## Install the SDK